_1777553927863.webp&w=828&q=75)

 What Does a Notice Under Section 143(2) Mean?

 A notice under section 143(2) means a scrutiny notice.
-This is issued when the tax department finds an inconsistency and a mismatch in your ITR.
+This is issued when the tax department selects your ITR for detailed verification, often due to inconsistencies, mismatches, or specific risk parameters.

 However, before issuing a scrutiny notice under section 143(2), the IT department sends an intimation under section 142(1).
 If the response to that intimation is not sent, or is not satisfactory, then the assessing officer issues the final notice under section 143(2).